Ordering / Managing your Subscription

 - Plain white salt – 60g/day, more on hot days or if sweating for long periods.

-Always mix powdered supplements with a DAMP feed to reduce sifting and to avoid inhalation of powders.
+Always mix powdered supplements with a DAMP feed to reduce sifting and avoid inhaling powders.

 Extra salt is necessary to maintain sodium levels within the body and horse feed is often lacking in sodium.
 This is important to keep the electrolytes balanced and is particularly necessary in hot weather or when your horse is sweating during exercise.
 For the average sized horse feed two tablespoon (60g) of plain table salt per day.
 Add another tablespoon for every hour of sweating work or on very hot days where the horse is sweating in the paddock.
 Sodium deficiency can show up as dehydration, poor exercise tolerance, muscle fatigue and colic.